DataDog/datadog-ci/src/commands/react-native/README.md

 /bin/sh -c "$DATADOG_XCODE $REACT_NATIVE_XCODE"
 ```

-This will allow to pass the file's path as one argument to the `with-environment.sh` script in the "Bundle React Native code and images" build phase:
+This allows the file's path to be passed as one argument to the `with-environment.sh` script in the "Bundle React Native code and images" build phase:

 ```bash
 set -e